ABQ man charged in fatal stabbing of neighbor

 William "Bill" Nofsinger, 60, is charged with an open count of murder in the death of his 60-year-old neighbor.
 Nofsinger was booked into the Metropolitan Detention Center on Thursday, his face apparently still bruised from the fight.
 It is unclear if he has an attorney.

-Police were initially investigating whether Nofsinger acted in self defense but, according to court records, found his statements were not consistent with the vicious stabbing, particularly a deep slash across the man's neck.
+Police were initially investigating whether Nofsinger acted in self-defense, but according to court records, found his statements were not consistent with the stabbing, particularly a deep slash across the man's neck.

-Nofsinger has a criminal history stretching back to the late 1990s, including arrests for cocaine possession, kidnapping and using a phone to terrify or intimidate.
+Nofsinger has a criminal history dating back to the late 1990s, including arrests for cocaine possession, kidnapping and using a phone to terrify or intimidate.

 In 2015, Nofsinger was sentenced to five years in prison after pleading guilty in separate cases — in one he battered his parents and in the other he attacked a jail guard and tried to gouge his eye out.